top of page

 Quartz Granite and Corian Countertop Care

 MR Planners provides entire kitchen renovation and innovative ways to renew your kitchen with fabulous counterops in quartz countertops, granite countertops, new and replacement counters in cultured marble, Formica or Wilsonart updated patterned laminate.
 Our Corian solid surface selections are a renewable source of surfacing that many find a soft appealing look that travels from the kitchen, bathroom counterops, and even bathroom wall surfaces.
 Great designs can be produced with the top cascading over the side in a modern waterfall countertop effect.
-See below for differences in Granite, soap stone, Caesar StoneZodiaq, and Travina manufactured stone.
+See below for differences in Granite, soap stone, Caesar Stone, Corian and other manufactured stones.

-Our special line of Cambria synthetic stone is more durable and safe than both granite or quartz.
+Our special line of Cambria quartz is more durable and safe than both granite or quartz.

 Quartz is the hardest and most durable of the stone look tops.
 Acidic substances is not recommended for cleaning.
 Don't use abrasive cleaner or pads as quartz is durable but not indestructible.
 Clean fresh spills with dish soap and a soft cloth, e.g., microfiber.
 Use glass or surface cleaner, along with a nonabrasive sponge, to remove stains.
 If you do not wipe up staining agents, such as fruit juices, tea, coffee or wine, it could settle in.
 To remove stubborn stains, use a paste of baking soda and water and rub in with a soft cloth.
 Your quartz countertops are heat resistant, but again, not heat proof.
 Do not set hot pans directly on the surface.